arisAlexis/revibes-server/Readme.md

 **Revibes** is a social network with a purpose.

 Users can be part of an altruistic community in which people help each other.
 This game awards you with 1 *good vibe* for every person that you help somehow with the actual outcome not being important.

 Meeting your peers, your neighbors and asking them for help or helping them out makes human bonding easier and fills you with good vibes that you can show off!

-The most important feature and the gist of all the network is to ask for help to your friends and their circle,neighbours and people that are close
+The most important feature and the gist of all the network is to ask for help to your friends and their circle,neighbours and people that are close.
-It is much easier to get help from someone that is connected to you in some way than just randomly.
+It is much easier to get help from someone that is connected to you in some way.

-People that help get good vibes from you.

 In the spirit of [couchsurfing](http://www.couchsurfing.com) and [timebanks](https://en.wikipedia.org/wiki/Time-based_currency).